MC42/hi-im.kim/writing/pmmm/sous-chef.md

 She had a frown on her face, slightly more irate than usual.
 Walpurgisnacht *would* arrive in eight days; Kyoko was *right*.

 Homura couldn't help as a twinge of guilt coarsed through her.
-Walpurgisnacht *would* arrive in eight days, and she had done little to prepare.
+Kyoko was absolutely correct, and she had done little to prepare.
 She had *sworn* not to rely on anyone else so authoritative, and here she was...

 *I need this.
 We both need this.
 All of us do.*